The Partnership Act 1932, Definition and Nature & Features of Partnership, Rights & Duties of Partners

 Indian Partnership Act, 1932 governs the formation, management, and dissolution of partnership firms in India.
 It defines the legal relationship between persons who agree to carry on a business together and share its profits.
 This Act applies to partnerships across India (except Jammu & Kashmir at the time of its enactment) and came into effect on 1st October 1932.
-It was originally part of the Indian Contract Act, 1872, but was later codified as a separate Act for clarity.
+It was originally part of the Indian Contract Act, 1872, but was later codified as a separate Act for clarit

-Definition of Partnership (Section 4):
+Definition of Indian Partnership Act, 1932

 According to Section 4 of the Indian Partnership Act, 1932: